 All the B vitamins are essential for an optimally functioning brain.

 But of all the B vitamins, vitamin B12 has the most impact on your brain and vitamin B12 deficiency is fairly common.

 Addressing your B12 needs can make a world of difference to the health of your nervous system, brain function, and energy.
 (54)

 How Vitamin B12 Benefits the Brain

-But keep in mind that when it comes to vitamins, more often does not mean better.
+But keep in mind that when it comes to vitamins, more does not necessarily mean better.

-If you have adequate B12 levels, taking more won’t help.
+If you have an adequate B12 level, taking more won’t help.